creatoro/simplestats/README.md

 The **unique** and **view** settings are just names and they could be anything, for example **mytype**.
 These are used to set the expiration time in seconds for the cookie.
 Any name that is not **main_table** or **history_table** can be used for types.

-If **history_table** is set to `FALSE` no historical stats are going to be saved, therefore you don't need a history table.
+If **history_table** is set to `FALSE` or missing, then no historical stats are going to be saved, therefore you don't need a history table.

 By setting up multiple configurations you can save different stats to different tables.